yuanzijun/python_test1/readme.txt

 Git is a version control system
+Git is a free software1
-Git is a free software
+Git is a good software with GPL